FetchWeb/Email/README.md

+# FetchWeb Mail

+## Introduction
-# FetchWeb Mail - A Simple SMTP Email API Written in Go
+FetchWeb Mail is a Simple SMTP Email API Written in Go with no dependencies.

 ## Setup Example
 ```